cferdinandi/vanilla-js-academy/content/teams.md

 Want to maximize the ROI on your training investment?
 I offer a variety of ways to do that, from additional learning resources to post-training support.

 - **Additional Office Hours.** Add an additional office hours session to accomodate a range of timezones or provide more high-touch support. - _$5,000 per session_
-- **Video Downloads.** Video lessons are available streaming on-demand at any time.
-Add the ability to download videos and watch offline. - _$3,000_
-- **Pocket Guides.** Provide learners with my complete set of quick-reference guides and videos for use after the program. - _$199 per student_
+- **Pocket Guides.** Provide learners with my complete set of quick-reference guides and videos for use after the program. - _$3,000 for up to 25 students_
-- **Community Support.** Help students apply what they learn after the workshop ends with four weeks of chat-based community support. - _$5,000 per every 40 students_
+- **Community Support.** Help students apply what they learn after the workshop ends with four weeks of chat-based community support. - _$5,000 for up to 25 students_

 {{<pricing-link apply="true">}}